rsyslog/rsyslog/source/dev_oplugins.rst

 to think about multithreading (and can apply a purely sequential programming methodology).

-Please note that duringt the configuraton parsing stage of execution, access to global variables for the configuration system is safe.
+Please note that during the configuration parsing stage of execution, access to global variables for the configuration system is safe.
 In that stage, the core will only call sequentially into the plugin.